CS-3450-Group-13/frappy/src/server/READAME.md

 # Running the Django development server

 So you wanna run the server backend huh?
-Well it talkes just about as much as a full deployment to set up.
+Well it takes just about as much as a full deployment to set up.
 This guide should help you account for all of the steps needed.

 ## Step 1: Install required packages